Sami Zayn: Personal life

-Sebei is married to Khadija and has a son also named Rami.
+Sebei is married to Khadija Sebei and they have a son.
 He is a vegan, and is fluent in English, Arabic, and French.
 Sebei is close friends with fellow professional wrestler Kevin Steen, better known in WWE as Kevin Owens, with whom he has teamed up and feuded with throughout his career.

-In July 2017, Sebei set up a fund called Sami for Syria to support the Syrian American Medical Society.
+In July 2017, Sebei set up a fund called "Sami for Syria" to support the Syrian American Medical Society, which had raised over $105,000 by July 2018.

 Championships and accomplishments

-Zayn is a four-time WWE Intercontinental Champion...
+He is a four-time WWE Intercontinental Champion...